 During the Marine Day holiday in 2025, we took a leisurely bike ride from Horikawa-Imadegawa all the way to Nishijin.
-Summer had arrived early that year, and temperatures were soaring 7–9°F (4–5°C) above average—each day felt like a scorcher.
-To avoid heat exhaustion, we decided to escape the sun and finally visit a spot that had been on our Google Maps list for ages: the cafe marble Chiekoin.
+Summer had arrived early that year, and temperatures were running about 7–9°F (4–5°C) above average—every day felt like a scorcher.
+To avoid heat exhaustion, we ducked out of the sun and finally visited a spot that had been sitting on our Google Maps list for ages: cafe marble Chiekoin.

 A Multi-Level Café Designed by Kyoto Creatives